 The review of the Copyright Act was mandated by the 2012 Copyright Modernization Act (CMA) “to ensure it remains responsive to a changing environment.”
-The CMA, amongst other things, introduced expanded purposes for fair dealing and a notice and notice system for infringing materials on websites.
-Canadian Copyright law will be the subject of much discussion in 2017 and 2018.
+The CMA, among other things, introduced expanded purposes for fair dealing and a notice and notice system for infringing materials on websites.
+See below for details on the 2012 Copyright Act amendments.

 Copyright Board Consultation

-In August 2017, the government launched its consultation on reforming the Copyright Board of Canada and in the Creative Canada report mentioned below, the government mentions that they are seeking public input and advice on proposals to reduce the Board’s workload and to clarify its mandate and processes in order to make its workload more efficient.
+In August 2017, the government launched its consultation on reforming the Copyright Board of Canada.
+In the Creative Canada report mentioned below, the government mentions that they are seeking public input and advice on proposals to reduce the Board’s workload and to clarify its mandate and processes in order to make its workload more efficient.
 The report claims that reforms will be presented in 2018.

 Canada’s Roadmap for Canadian Creators